eMoflon/emoflon-ibex-eclipse-build/doc/how-to-run-eclipse-on-macos.md

     - The default *perspective* is not the *eMoflon perspective*.
     - The default workspace encoding may not be *UTF8*.
     - The default git clone path is not `${workspace_loc}/git` as required to run eMoflon.
-- There is no specific build for ARM64/Apple ARM-based macOS systems.

 ---